Baltimore Orioles minor league players: Braxton Bragg

 Braxton Kirk Bragg (born October 28, 2000) is an American professional baseball pitcher in the Baltimore Orioles organization.

-Bragg attended Liberty High School and played three years of college baseball at the University of Nebraska–Lincoln, and one year at Dallas Baptist University.
-In his lone year at Dallas Baptist in 2023, Bragg started 16 games and went 9-2 with a 4.19 ERA over 86 innings.
+Bragg attended Liberty High School in Liberty, Missouri and played three years of college baseball at the University of Nebraska–Lincoln, and one year at Dallas Baptist University.
+In his lone year at Dallas Baptist in 2023, Bragg started 16 games and went 9–2 with a 4.19 ERA over 86 innings.
 After the season, he was selected by the Baltimore Orioles in the eighth round of the 2023 Major League Baseball draft.
 He signed for $100,000.

 After signing with the Orioles, Bragg made his professional debut with the Delmarva Shorebirds, pitching 6 2/3 innings.
-He returned to Delmarva for the 2024 season, going 5-6 with a 3.36 ERA and 122 strikeouts over 96 1/3 innings.
+He returned to Delmarva for the 2024 season, going 5–6 with a 3.36 ERA and 122 strikeouts over 96 1/3 innings.
 To open the 2025 season, Bragg was assigned to the Aberdeen Ironbirds.
 After three starts in which he did not allow an earned run, he was promoted to the Chesapeake Baysox in late April.
 Bragg was placed on the injured list twice during the season with a forearm injury.
 On July 30, 2025, he underwent Tommy John surgery, effectively ending his season.
-Over 12 games (11 starts) for the 2025 season, Bragg went 4-2 with a 1.68 ERA and 77 strikeouts over 59 innings.
+Over 12 games (11 starts) for the 2025 season, Bragg went 4–2 with a 1.68 ERA and 77 strikeouts over 59 innings.
+He was named the Orioles' 12th-best prospect at the end of 2025.

+Bragg did not make an appearance in 2026 while recovering from surgery, but was assigned to play in the Arizona Fall League with the Peoria Javelinas following the end of the minor league season.